monerobook/monerobook/chapters/glossary.md

 ## Denominations

-A denomination is a proper description of a currency amount. it is oftentimes a sub-unit of the currency.
+A denomination is a proper description of a currency amount.
+It is oftentimes a sub-unit of the currency.
 For example, traditionally a cent is 1/100th of a particular unit of currency.

 Monero denomination names add SI prefixes after dropping the initial “mo” for ease of use.
 The smallest unit of Monero is 1 piconero (0.000000000001 XMR).
 The plural amount for Monero is moneroj.